Curve diffusion and straightening flows on parallel lines

 Although in some special cases maximum-principle style results hold, more typical is a kind of `almost' maximum principle, and an `eventual' positivity, see \cite{daners2015,FGG08,GG08,GG09} for the parabolic and \cite{grunaubook} and for the elliptic settings respectively).
 Many of the tools and techniques used in the analysis of second-order curvature flow can not be applied to the study of fourth and higher-order curvature flow.
 In addition to the development of new techniques, it is a natural focus of research effort to determine the extent to which modifications of known techniques apply to various fourth-order curvature flow in different scenarios.
 This is where the present paper fits into the picture.
-We treat the one-dimensional case for the surface diffusion and Willmore flows with free boundary, called the \emph{curve diffusion flow} and \emph{elastic flow} (or curve lengthening/straightening flow) respectively.
+We treat the one-dimensional case for the surface diffusion and Willmore flows with free boundary, called the \emph{curve diffusion flow} and \emph{free elastic flow} (or simply the \emph{elastic flow}) respectively.

-In order to differentiate easily between these three flows, we label them as follows: \begin{itemize} \item[(CD)] Curve diffusion flow \item[(E)] Elastic flow \end{itemize} The main results, Theorem \ref{TMmainb} for (CD) and Theorem \ref{TMmainbElastic} for (E), consider the question of geometric stability, where closeness to an equilibrium is measured explicitly in terms of a geometric quantity.
+In order to differentiate easily between these two flows, we label them as follows: \begin{itemize} \item[(CD)] Curve diffusion flow \item[(FE)] Free elastic flow \end{itemize} The main results, Theorem \ref{TMmainb} for (CD) and Theorem \ref{TMmainbElastic} for (FE), consider the question of geometric stability, where closeness to an equilibrium is measured explicitly in terms of a geometric quantity.
 We also present some conjectures and a question on a suitable adaptation of Proposition 1.5 from \cite{W13}.
 This directly addresses for (CD) the question of preservation of positivity raised above by measuring the total amount of time during which a global solution may remain not strictly graphical.
-The evolving families of curves we study have \emph{free boundary}, supported on parallel lines in the plane (see Figure \ref{Fig1}).
+The evolving families of planar curves we study are line segments meeting a pair of parallel lines at right angles (see Figure \ref{Fig1}).